derkrankesenator/Hollow-Knight-Floor-is-Lava/ReadMe.md

 ## Introduction
-In the Globalsettings the upper number gives the divisor of the calculation KingsPassGroundFrames / the upper number.The result will be the FramesLimit.
-The lower number is the divisor of the calculation FramesLimit / the lower number.The result is the number of ground frames that are deducted from a new skill.
+In the Globalsettings the upper number gives the divisor of the calculation KingsPassGroundFrames / the upper number.
+The result will be the FramesLimit.
+The lower number is the divisor of the calculation FramesLimit / the lower number.
+The result is the number of ground frames that are deducted from a new skill.